80 Plus Bronze, Gold, Platinum Explained

 80 Plus Platinum: Premium Efficiency

-80 Plus Titanium: The Pinnacle
+80 Plus Titanium: The Best of the Best

 Key takeaways